Wytamma/online-beast/README.md

 beast -resume testGTR.xml
 ```

-The online analysis can be visualised using [Beastiary](https://beastiary.wytamma.com/).
+The online analysis can be visualised in real-time using [Beastiary](https://beastiary.wytamma.com/).
 The jumps in the trace show where new sequences have been added.

 ![](images/beastiary.png)